ALL CHANGE: REFORMS TO ALMOST ALL AREAS OF EU ANTITRUST ARE IMMINENT

 See New EU competition rules for vertical agreements enter into force on 1 June 2022

-A new EU draft horizontal agreements block exemption and Guidelines were published in March 2022, including, for the first time, specific EU guidance on sustainability agreements, as well as detailed guidance on issues including information exchanges, consortia agreements in procurement and M&A contexts, R&D agreements and joint purchasing arrangements.
+Summary and status: New EU horizontal agreements block exemption and Guidelines took effect generally from 1 January 2023.
+These included, for the first time, specific EU guidance on sustainability agreements, as well as detailed guidance on issues including information exchanges, R&D agreements and joint purchasing arrangements.